marjoleinF/winter-course-SLP/README.md

 Welcome statistical learners!

-Here you will find course materials for the Winter Course Statistical Learning and Prediction.
-But we have not uploaded any content yet.
+In this repository, you find the materials for the Winter Course Statistical Learning and Prediction.

+Before the start of the workshop, make sure you perform the preparations as described in the "Preparation Workshop Statistical Learning and Prediction.pdf" file above.